The Help (film): Plot

-In 1963, narrator Aibileen Clark is an African-American domestic worker ("maid") in Jackson, Mississippi.
-She works for socialite Elizabeth Leefolt, raising her two-year-old daughter Mae Mobley, whom Elizabeth neglects for being chubby.
-Aibileen's best friend, Minny Jackson, works for Mrs. Walters and her manipulative daughter Hilly Holbrook, who leads the women's socialite group.
+In 1963, Aibileen Clark is an African-American domestic worker in Jackson, Mississippi, working for socialite Elizabeth Leefolt.
+She raises Elizabeth's daughter, two-year-old Mae Mobley, who is emotionally neglected due to postpartum depression Elizabeth suffered following Mae’s birth.
+Aibileen's best friend, Minny Jackson, works for Mrs. Walters and her manipulative daughter Hillary "Hilly" Holbrook, who leads the women's socialite group.

-Elizabeth and Hilly's mutual best friend Eugenia "Skeeter" Phelan is an aspiring writer and unmarried, recent graduate of Ole Miss who has been rejected by a New York publishing house.
-After securing a local job writing a housekeeping column, she grows increasingly aware of poor and demeaning working conditions of the city's maids, including Hilly's insistence on installing separate bathrooms, a practice she wants enshrined in building code.
-Skeeter learns that her mother Charlotte has fired Constantine, the maid who raised her, and decides to write a book of interviews with maids as a way to further her career.
+Elizabeth and Hilly's friend Eugenia "Skeeter" Phelan is an unmarried aspiring writer and recent graduate of Ole Miss, who has been rejected by Elaine Stein, an editor at Harper and Row New York City.
+Securing a local job writing a housekeeping column, she witnesses the city's systemic racism and the demeaning mistreatment of maids.